semaphoreci/book-monorepo-cicd/chapters/01-introduction.md

 By showing what it takes to build a monorepo-first CI/CD pipeline that saves time and speeds up software development cycles, we hope that CTOs and other engineering leaders will gain some insight into deciding if monorepos are the way forward for their companies and teams.

-Chapter 1, “What is a Monorepo,” introduces the basics and relates stories about other companies that have successfully migrated to a monorepo.
+Chapter 1, “Introduction to Monorepo,” introduces the basics and relates stories about other companies that have successfully migrated to a monorepo.
 This chapter will help you decide if monorepo is the right way for you.

 Chapter 2, “Continuous Integration,” explains what you need to know about setting up a CI pipeline that builds and tests only the code that changes.